-The Outback Arts region covers an area of 164,106kms and includes a total population (2016 census) of 20,804 people.
+The Outback Arts region covers an area of 147,954 kms and includes a total population of 22,149 people (2016 census).
 The region has a strong Indigenous heritage with iconic and culturally significant areas such as the Brewarrina fish traps and important river sites playing an integral role in the Indigenous heritage of the region.
 Following European settlement there has been a focus on agriculture particularly on grain cropping and sheep and beef meat production.

 The population within the Outback Arts region is culturally diverse with mining communities such as Cobar and Lightning Ridge drawing individuals of cultural diverse lineage to the regional communities.